Reproductive Freedom

 3. Obstetricians are leaving states with strict abortion bans, making it more difficult for women in rural areas to find health care.

-4. Removing the ban would protect the rights of Missourians to make our own reproductive health decisions, including our options for birth control.
+4. Removing the ban will protect the rights of Missourians to make our own reproductive health decisions, including our options for birth control.

-5. Missouri families wanting to use in-vitro fertilization to have children would not have to worry about the government dictating their choices if the ban is removed.
+5. Missouri families wanting to use in-vitro fertilization to have children will not have to worry about the government dictating their choices if the ban is removed.

-6. The petition’s language would allow limits on abortions after fetal viability.
+6. The petition’s language will allow limits on abortions after fetal viability.

 7. This amendment does NOT remove the ability of the government of the state of Missouri to appropriately regulate services to ensure the safety and quality of care.